 - The Candidacy Application Fee (See Schedule of Fees) - A completed Annual Report, including no less than one complete year, submitted in CAHME's Annual Report Editor (CARE).
-Applications will be considered only if an Annual Report has been completed by the candidacy application due date. - A completed Candidacy application within CAMP, which includes: - A program overview and description which will include degree offered, the setting of the program within the university, program history, types of students served and any other information that distinguishes the program.
+Applications will be considered only if an Annual Report has been completed by the candidacy application due date. - A completed Candidacy application within CAMP.
+See Self Study Handbook for the list of Candidacy standards.